DHLocke/LockeR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of LockeR is to …
+LockeR is a safe place to keep random code snippets and functions for reuse.

 ## Installation